Key points about irritable hip

 Possible tests to rule out infections or injuries

 Tamariki with irritable hip usually do not need tests.
-But if you need to see a doctor, they may suggest your child has some of the following to rule out infections or injuries:
+But if you need to see a health professional, they may suggest your child has some of the following to rule out infections or injuries:

 - blood tests